link For :- Automatic Transmission & ACS(Auto clutch box information)

 He had to strip the selector and manually move the plate back into the position it locates when the switch is fitted in the reverse position.
 He was fortunate in being able to do the job himself others may be less fortunate, so Please observe this strict rule or leave to job to the professionals where you will at least have come back if the job satisfactory on completion.
 Always test the light before you drive away from the garage.

-OH yes they make the same mistake and this has arisen more than once, so take great care to follow the above procedure If you don't you are going to cause yourself real problems.
+OH yes they make the same mistake and this has arisen more than once, so take great care to follow the above procedure If you do not you are going to cause yourself real problems.

 Already made the mistake so now what!